vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ## Tanzu Kubernetes Grid and Tanzu SaaS Integration

 The SaaS products in the VMware Tanzu portfolio are in the critical path for securing systems at the heart of your IT infrastructure.
 VMware Tanzu Mission Control provides a centralized control plane for Kubernetes, and Tanzu Service Mesh provides a global control plane for service mesh networks.
-Tanzu Observability provides Kubernetes monitoring, Application observability and Service insights.
+Tanzu Observability provides Kubernetes monitoring, application observability, and service insights.

 To learn more about Tanzu Kubernetes Grid integration with Tanzu SaaS, see [Tanzu SaaS Services](./tko-saas.md#tanzu-for-kubernetes-operations-saas-integration)

+### Custom Tanzu Observability Dashboards

+Tanzu Observability provides various out-of-the-box dashboards.
+You can customize the dashboards for your particular deployment.
+For information on how to customize Tanzu Observability dashboards for Tanzu for Kubernetes Operations, see [Customize Tanzu Observability Dashboard for Tanzu for Kubernetes Operations](../deployment-guides/tko-to-customized-dashboard.md).

 ## <a id="appendix-a"></a> Appendix A - Configure Node Sizes
 The Tanzu CLI creates the individual nodes of management clusters and Tanzu Kubernetes clusters according to the settings that you provide in the configuration file.